weblineindia/Flutter-Custom-Search-View/README.md

-# Flutter - OTP Authentication
+# Flutter - Custom Search View

 A Flutter based Search Field component, used to search data from network, local db or array.